-We spend most of our time inside sleeping, relaxing, attending school or working.
+We spend most of our time inside sleeping, relaxing, attending school, or working.
 Unfortunately, indoor air quality is worse than outdoor air quality.
-According to the EPA, indoor air pollutants are two to five times higher than the outdoor air pollutant concentration level.
+According to the EPA, indoor air pollutants are two to five times higher than outdoor air pollutant concentration levels.
 In fact, the EPA ranks indoor air pollution as a Top 5 Environmental Danger.

-Oftentimes, people don’t realize the negative health issues they’re dealing with is tied to poor indoor air quality.
-Short-term issues like watery eyes, throat irritation, dizziness or headache can be attributed to poor air quality and often go away when the person is no longer in that environment.
+Oftentimes, people don’t realize the negative health issues they’re dealing with are tied to poor indoor air quality.
+Short-term issues like watery eyes, throat irritation, dizziness, or headache can be attributed to poor air quality and often go away when the person is no longer in that environment.

 In recent years, the level of indoor pollutants has increased.
-The EPA suggests this is due to new products entering homes like energy efficient construction that lacks necessary ventilation.
+The EPA suggests this is due to new products entering homes like energy-efficient construction that lack necessary ventilation.
 While the temperature inside remains more stable, the air does not filter as well.

-Other factors impacting the recent increased levels of indoor pollutants are the vast number of products made with synthetic materials and chemicals entering our homes, offices and schools.
+Other factors impacting the recently increased levels of indoor pollutants are the vast number of products made with synthetic materials and chemicals entering our homes, offices, and schools.
 While these products do add benefits to consumers, they often have the downside of polluting the air.

 Many factors contribute to poor indoor air quality.
 As mentioned above, radon from the ground leads to long-term life-threatening health effects.
-Also, build-up of mold, dust and bacteria around your home and in the ventilation system negatively impacts air quality.
+Also, the build-up of mold, dust, and bacteria around your home and in the ventilation system negatively impacts air quality.

 Other common items we bring into our homes also cause air pollution inside our homes.
 These include:

-- Chemicals in the form or cleaning supplies, glue, beauty products, candles and home office products
+- Chemicals in the form of cleaning supplies, glue, beauty products, candles, and home office products

 - Pet dander